Naturally Aspirated Motors vs. Forced Induction

 Lets start with the benefits of naturally aspirated motors, as well as the negative sides of it.
 There is often a saying when it comes to motors, “you can’t replace displacement”.
-The meaning behind this is that you could definitely go ahead with turbo charging or even super charging a motor, but in the end a higher displacement motor is much more efficient than forced induction.
+The meaning behind this is that you could definitely go ahead with turbo charging or even super charging a motor.
+However, in the end a higher displacement motor is much more efficient than forced induction.

 Now, with all sorts of performance parts installed on the motor to give it more power also means that it can handle a turbocharger or a supercharger much better than if it was bone stock.
 This is where you see motors reach anywhere to 500 horsepower or more, some cars even have so much power, the engine blocks split.

 How It Works

 There are differences between turbochargers and superchargers, though.
-Superchargers are belt driven, and offer instant power whenever you need it.
-Turbochargers take the exhaust gases and compresses them to send into your engine, Turbochargers create massive amounts of heat and can damage components if not cooled right, so they are often fitted with an inter cooler to keep things from becoming damaged.
+Belts drive superchargers.
+They also offer instant power whenever you need it.
+Turbochargers take the exhaust gases and compresses them to send into your engine.
+Turbochargers create massive amounts of heat and can damage components if not cooled right.
+Therefore, they often fit with an inter cooler to prevent damage.
 Turbochargers are more efficient for fuel, because they do not add power until higher RPM’s.
 This is also called turbo lag, because a Turbo does not spool up in the lower RPM ranges.
 Superchargers often use more fuel to run because they are sapping energy from the motor because of the belt and pulley, this is also why Turbos generate more power due to them not sapping the motor for energy.

+These are just the basics of naturally aspirated motors vs. forced induction.
 Forced induction is a great choice for anyone looking to get massive power gains with little work, but be careful, not all engines can handle the pressure that these devices create.
 Come see us if you ever need to have one of these devices fitted and installed, contact us below.